yasmi66/Rocket_Elevators_Java_API/README.md

 # Rocket_Elevators_Java_API

-Built with Springboot , Java v19, Maiden v / Jar + mySQL  using IntelliJ (Used Dependencies : Rest services, lombok to reduce use/need for annotations, spring data jpa and H2 for communication with DB +  mysql driver dependencies):  springinitilizer to build initial project folder
+Built with Springboot , Java v19, Maven v / Jar + mySQL  using IntelliJ (Used Dependencies : Rest services, lombok to reduce use/need for annotations, spring data jpa and H2 for communication with DB +  mysql driver dependencies):  springinitilizer to build initial project folder

 3 layer architecture : Controller, Service, DAO